How to select and submit a sample from a sod farm.

 Sending pictures of the problem area is highly recommended.
 Place the photos and the form in a plastic bag to prevent moisture damage.
 Place the bag on top of the sample material.

 Sample packaging has a significant impact on the condition of the sample upon arrival.
 Samples damaged in transit may be difficult, if not impossible, to diagnose properly.

-Wrap the sample tightly in aluminum foil or newspaper.
-This will keep the soil (root zone material) from dislodging and getting on the leaves.
+Wrap your sample tightly in aluminum foil or newspaper.
+This will prevent the soil (root zone material) from dislodging and getting on the leaves.
 Soil covering the leaves makes diagnosis difficult and can cause contamination with other microbes that might be in the soil.

 Do not add water to the sample, and do not put the sample in a plastic bag.
 If samples are too wet, the turf will decompose and make diagnosis impossible.

 Choose a sturdy box, and pack newspaper or bubble wrap around the sample so that it will not break apart by moving around inside of the box.
 Seal the box tightly.